An Accurate Business Valuation is Critical when Exiting Business Ownership.

 Nowadays, the internet provides access to countless resources.
 Some people interested in appraising the value of their home or business may turn to their trusted search engine to find the answer.

-Many online services, relying on formulas and calculations, offer quick valuations — some done in under thirty minutes.
+Many online services, unlike professional business valuation services, rely on formulas and calculations to offer quick valuations — some done in under thirty minutes.
 To conduct the valuation, these platforms rely on the individual user to provide the required metrics regarding the entity’s assets, industry, and growth prospects.

 Problems with Free Online Business Valuation